rosbitskyy/node-pm2-events/README.md

 ### Register handshakes and change decentralised master/main server

-There are no replicas - no slaves - only the MASTER(Main) and that's it.
+There are no replicas - no slaves - only the Primary(Main) and that's it.
 He has to do something alone, in a decentralized environment of many servers and their variety of services

 - including PM2 or not - it doesn't matter.